-When a group is provisioned to support a synchronization messaging channel, block position 6 of the FlexE overhead frame (on a 50GBASE-R PHY, a 100GBASE-R PHY, or the first 100G FlexE Instance on a 200GBASE-R or 400GBASE-R PHY) is used to carry PTP and/or SSM messages as specified in [G.8264] or [1588].
+When a group is provisioned to support a synchronization messaging channel, block position 6 of the FlexE overhead frame (on the first 50GBASE-R PHY, the first 100GBASE-R PHY, or the first 100G FlexE Instance on the first 200GBASE-R or 400GBASE-R PHY) is used to carry PTP and/or SSM messages as specified in [G.8264] or [1588].
 These messages are 66B block encoded as per [802.3] clause 82.
 The interface timestamp point for a PTP event message transported over the synchronization messaging channel shall be the start of the FlexE overhead multiframe preceding the first 66B block (the /S/ block) of the PTP event message.